Welcome: (a) ceremony

 The material choices and mixture had to meet two necessities: artistically, it needed to resemble skin, while pragmatically it needed to be easily produced, as it needed to cover a relatively large surface.
-Various types of organic starches were investigated to eventually choose potato, because of its peculiar translucency and light reflection, similar to the grease of human skin.
+Various types of organic starches were investigated, eventually potato was chosen.
+Because of its peculiar translucency and light reflection, similar to the grease of human skin.
 A combination of oil from seeds and coconut was adopted for malleability and to avoid surface cracking during drying phase.

 Future paths to further develop the project would be to replace the current glue by a more sustainable alternative.